Careers Leader: Zena Hole

 Student Entitlement of CEIAG

-• Individual guidance from Tutors, Education Development Trust’s impartial Careers Advisors, external business partners and/or members of the Senior Leadership Team as part of their Post 16 applications and Year 9 options.
+• Individual guidance from Tutors, Education Development Trust’s impartial Careers Advisors, Careers Leader and external business partners and/or members of the Senior Leadership Team as part of their Post 16 applications and Year 9 options.

 • Access to the physical and online careers library with comprehensive and up to date information about opportunities in Education, Training and Employment.